 - google eyes in white slime

 - any Halloween confetti in a clear based slime with food coloring

 Halloween Slime Recipe

 - 1/2 cup of PVA School Clear Glue

 - Neon Food Coloring and Glitter (you can make this slime any number of Halloween colors as seen in the video above)

 - 1 tbsp of saline solution (must contain boric acid and sodium borate)

-The best slime recipe starts with the right slime ingredients.
-Make sure to follow along with our measurements.
-Start by adding your clear glue and water to a bowl and grab a mixing utensil.
-Mix it up and add food coloring and glitter as desired!
+STEP 1.
+Start by adding the clear glue and water to a bowl and grab a mixing utensil.
+Mix it up.

+STEP 3.
 Add in your slime activator (baking soda and saline solution) to complete the chemical reaction you read about above in the science behind the slime section.
 If you scrolled past it, go back and read it with your kids!